Proton Pump Inhibitors (PPIs) / Steroids / Biologics / Procedures

 There are different ways to carry out esophageal dilation.
 Your doctor may perform an endoscopic procedure, in which a tube is passed down your esophagus and into your stomach and small intestine.
 During an endoscopy, your doctor may use other tools to stretch out the tissue, such as balloons that are gradually filled with air or thin tubes that are wider on one end.
 Alternatively, your doctor may guide a weighted, cone-shaped dilator instrument down your esophagus, which helps increase the size of the tunnel.

-Esophageal dilation occasionally comes with complications (other health issues that arise after getting the procedure done).
+Esophageal dilation occasionally comes with medical complications.
 It’s possible the procedure will leave a small hole or tear in your esophagus.
-If your esophagus is not already narrowed, the risk of perforation during this procedure is increased.
+If your esophagus isn’t already narrowed, the risk of perforation during this procedure is increased.

 You may also experience side effects from any sleep-inducing or pain-relieving medications used during the procedure.
 However, these complications are rare.